Unity-Technologies/ml-agents/docs/Making-a-New-Unity-Environment.md

 6. If training, set the Brain type to External and [run the training process](Training-with-PPO.md).

-**Note:** If you are unfamiliar with Unity, refer to [Learning th interface](https://docs.unity3d.com/Manual/LearningtheInterface.html) in the Unity Manual if an Editor task isn't explained sufficiently in this tutorial.
+**Note:** If you are unfamiliar with Unity, refer to [Learning the interface](https://docs.unity3d.com/Manual/LearningtheInterface.html) in the Unity Manual if an Editor task isn't explained sufficiently in this tutorial.

+If you haven't already, follow the [installation instructions](Installation.md).

 ## Set Up the Unity Project

 The first task to accomplish is simply creating a new Unity project and importing the ML Agents assets into it:

 1. Launch the Unity Editor and create a new project named "RollerBall".
-2. If necessary, clone the ML Agents repository with the `git` command:

-    git clone git@github.com:Unity-Technologies/ml-agents.git

-3. In a file system window, navigate to the folder containing your cloned ML Agents repository.
+2. In a file system window, navigate to the folder containing your cloned ML Agents repository.

-4. Drag the `ML-Agents` folder from `unity-environments/Assets` to the Unity Editor Project window.
+3. Drag the `ML-Agents` folder from `unity-environments/Assets` to the Unity Editor Project window.

 Your Unity **Project** window should contain the following assets: